 Cruising from Port Canaveral, especially for new cruisers, can be confusing because most cruise booking sites advertise “Cruises from Orlando”.
 In fact, Orlando is 60 miles due west of the port.
 If you fly to Orlando for your cruise and rent a car, you need driving directions to the port.

-Driving directions to Port Canaveral
+Driving Directions to Port Canaveral

 Several roads lead to Port Canaveral.
 They are State Road 528, known as the Beachline Expressway, S.R.
 520 and S.R.
 50, all running east and west.
 The state roads also connect with Highway 1, the Florida Turnpike, Interstate 95, and Interstate 4.

-North or South on Interstate 95
+From the North or South on Interstate 95

-Driving from Tampa
+Driving to Port Canaveral from Tampa

-Orlando International Airport – MCO
+Port Canaveral from Orlando International Airport – MCO